 Exterior Home Building Materials: What To Know

-Building a new home or cabin?
-Know the kind of design and types of exterior building materials available and the pros and cons of each.
+Building a new home, cabin or room addition?
+You need to know the types of exterior building materials available and the pros and cons of each.

 Choosing Your Home’s Exterior Materials

-According to an October 2021 report by the National Association of Home Builders that cites data from the Census Bureau’s Survey of Construction, the most common exterior wall materials used in new U.S. homes are:
+If an exterior siding material is a good value, it’s going to be more popular.
+According to an October 2021 report by the National Association of Home Builders, the most common exterior wall materials in new U.S. homes are:

 - Stucco: 27 percent;